-I spent two weeks volunteering on the Animal Care/Animal Rights project in Guatemala.
+I just spent two weeks volunteering on the Animal Care project in Guatemala and I’ve loved it!
 My days were spent giving back at a vet clinic and living with a local family in La Antigua.
 The trip truly changed my life.
 I now welcome the feeling of adventure and nervousness that comes with stepping out of your comfort zone because I know what you stand to gain!
-Here’s some of my favorite reasons you should put Guatemala on the top of your bucket list:
+I recommend anyone considering volunteering in Guatemala jumps at the opportunity - and these are my top 10 reasons why:

-Lake Atitlan is a must do when in Guatemala!
-Make sure you explore all this gorgeous lake and the towns dotted along the shores have to offer.
+There are a whole bunch of amazing things to see in Guatemala, and a lot of them revolve around stunning natural features that surround Antigua.
+Lake Atitlan is one of those must do’s!
+Make sure you explore all around this gorgeous lake and the towns dotted along the shores have to offer, because there are some amazing secret spots.
 Use the little boats to taxi from one town to the next and take in the different views of the lake which is framed by several volcanos.
-It’s a beautiful way to spend a day, or longer if you have the time!
+There are a whole lot of breathtaking churches, buildings and authentic Guatemalan markets - it’s a beautiful way to spend a day, or longer if you have the time!

 The guided tour gave me an exclusive, behind the scenes experience to the little towns along the lake.
 I learned how the authentic textile blankets and scarves are made with real ingredients to color the hand picked cotton.
-I had no idea that a carrot could extract its color into a vibrant dye.
-Their textiles are truly a work of art and labour of love.
+I had no idea that you could extract the color from a carrot and use it as a vibrant dye.
+Their textiles are truly a work of art and labor of love.

 I walked around visiting local artists and shops and had an amazing lunch with the freshest tasting fish, overlooking the lake.
-There are many breathtaking churches, buildings and authentic Guatemalan markets sprinkled throughout the towns, so make sure you explore them while soaking up some sun.
+I cannot recommend doing this enough!

 The stunning landscapes of Guatemala naturally lend themselves to incredible hiking opportunities.
 Hiking to the top of Pacaya Volcano was an incredibly rewarding experience.
-We were lucky enough to see the Volcano Fuego erupting with red lava in the distance as we reached the top and the sun began to set.
-A photograph could not have done this amazing sight any justice, so I decided to simply enjoy it with my eyes.
+We were lucky enough to see the Volcano Fuego erupting with red lava in the distance as we reached the top and the sun began to set - what an amazing sight!
+A photograph could not have done it justice, so I decided to simply enjoy it with my eyes.

 We trekked down the other side of the volcano and roasted marshmallows on the hot volcano rocks.
-What a bucket list item!
-This hike pushed me outside of my comfort zone, and I am so glad that it did because that’s when you make great memories!
+What a bucket list thing to do!

-You’ll be a coffee guru after this!
+You’ll be a coffee guru after volunteering in Guatemala!
 A guided tour of the Filadelfia Coffee Plantation is educational and interesting.
-You’ll learn about the entire coffee process from seed to cup.
-It’s a beautiful coffee plantation where they produce Dalton coffee.
+It’s a beautiful coffee plantation where they produce Dalton coffee - you can learn about the entire coffee process from seed to cup and it’s actually really interesting.
 Oh, and the Americano at the end of the tour - delicious!
 Before coming to Antigua I could not drink black coffee and now it is all I drink.
-The rich, bold and luxurious Guatemalan flavor to the point where my friend went out and bought me imported Guatemalan coffee, just to shut me up and I have to say, it tastes almost identical.
-I was over the moon with excitement and happiness.
-I know where I will be getting my coffee from now on.
+When I can home I raved so much about the rich, bold and luxurious Guatemalan flavor to the point where my friend went out and bought me imported Guatemalan coffee, just to shut me up!

-Antigua is home to the gorgeous Santa Catalina Arch, the Mermaid fountain in Central Park and some of the most beautiful churches I have ever seen.
-There are many hidden markets that you must explore to find and restaurants that look like little “holes in the walls” at first but will expand to have huge private terraces once you walk thru to the back.
+Antigua is home to the gorgeous Santa Catalina Arch, the Mermaid fountain in Central Park and some of the most beautiful churches I’ve ever seen.
+There are lots of hidden markets and restaurants that initially look like a hole in the wall, but open up to huge private terraces at the back - it really is a fun city to explore.

 Tuk tuks and chicken buses!
 These little bicycle buggies and colorful buses are driven erratically everywhere and are a cheap, fast and adventurous way to get around.
-I had never seen transport on this level and it will always remind me of life in Antigua.
+I had never seen transport on this level - it makes getting around so much more fun and will always remind me of life in Antigua.

 7. Guatemalan Food

-I was slightly concerned about what I was going to eat while in Guatemala as I have several food allergies that are quite inconvenient while dining out at home in Canada.
-However, I found that restaurants and my home stay, cook with fresh ingredients and do not tend to use much dairy or gluten in their cooking.
-Their hand made corn tortillas and salsa verde were to die for, so naturally I ate them as often as I could.
+I was slightly unsure about what I was going to eat while in Guatemala as I have several food allergies that are quite inconvenient while dining out at home in Canada.
+However, I found that most restaurants and even my homestay cooked with fresh ingredients and don’t tend to use much dairy or gluten in their cooking.
+Their hand-made corn tortillas and salsa verde were to die for.

 Here are some of my favorite places to eat and hang out in Antigua: